• Skip to primary navigation

 • Take the clean leaves from methi stalks and wash them and allow to drain the water and later chop them.
 Keep aside.

-• Take whole wheat flour, besan, dry spices (cumin, red chilli, turmeric powder) and salt in a big bowl.
+• Take whole wheat flour, besan, dry spices (cumin, red chilli, turmeric powder), grated ginger, chilli paste and salt in a big bowl.
 Mix them with your fingers.

 • Also add 1 tablespoon oil and curd into it.

-• Now add chopped methi leaves along with its juices.
+• Now add chopped methi leaves.
 Mix it well and knead a smooth dough.

 • I did not add any extra water.
 Moisture from leaves and water from curd was enough to bind all of them together.
 If you require can add 1 or 2 tablespoon of water.

-• Cover the dough with a damp cloth and allow to rest it for 15 minutes.
+• Apply little oil on the dough and allow to rest for 15 minutes.
+Cover the dough with a moist cloth for 15 minutes.

 • Now make lemon size balls from the dough.